 A New Year Brings New Opportunities

-To help you all get started with generative design in 2020, we put together a few guidelines on how to best identify use cases and invest in cloud credits to fund your projects.
+To help you all get started with generative design in 2020, we put together a few guidelines on how to best identify use cases for the technology.

 Identifying Use Cases

 When it comes to identifying use cases, there are a few things that stand out that users often struggle with.

 - The perception that generative design is only for additive manufacturing.
 This is simply not true.
 While we typically see these examples in the media, mainly because they look really cool, generative design can absolutely produce awesome solutions that can be manufactured with subtractive methods, everything from 2D water, laser or plasma operations, to 2.5, 3 and 5 axis milling.